w3c/wcag3/guidelines/groups/images-and-media/audio-descriptions/audio-descriptions-available-live.md

 :::tests
 <b>Procedure</b>
-1. Find a live media broadcast
+For each live media broadcast
-2. Check that a secondary audio option exists that provides live audio description of the broadcast.
+1. Check that a secondary audio option exists that provides live audio description of the broadcast.

 <b>Expected results</b>
-* #2 is true.
+* #1 is true.
 :::